HumanCellAtlas/dcp-community/charters/UnityBenchmarkingService/charter.md

 ## Description

-The Unity benchmarking service automates the process of running and benchmarking data processing pipelines.
+The Unity Benchmarking Service automates the process of running and benchmarking data processing pipelines.

 ## Objectives

-The Unity benchmarking service aims to automate benchmarking for data processing pipelines, enforce standards for consistent reporting for historic comparison and enable the those external to the DCP implementation team visibility and opportunity to demonstrate improvements to data processing pipelines using the same infrastructure as the HCA data processing pipelines team.
-The Unity benchmarking service will be used by those making data processing pipelines for the HCA data processing service and will be hosted in a public-facing manner; so anyone can benchmark their data processing pipelines against benchmarked pipelines in the DCP.
+The Unity Benchmarking Service aims to automate benchmarking for data processing pipelines, enforce standards for consistent reporting for historic comparison and enable the those external to the DCP implementation team visibility and opportunity to demonstrate improvements to data processing pipelines using the same infrastructure as the HCA data processing pipelines team.
+The Unity Benchmarking Service will be used by those making data processing pipelines for the HCA data processing service and will be hosted in a public-facing manner; so anyone can benchmark their data processing pipelines against benchmarked pipelines in the DCP.

+## Definitions

+__Community pipeline:__ A pipeline that is not officially used as a standard in the HCA project, but runs in the DCP and is operated by the Data Processing Service to enable community members to work with a diversity of submitted data until they have a standardized pipeline.
+These pipelines are not as vetted as standardized pipelines.
+__HCA Analysis Working Group (AWG):__ A group of domain specialists that advise on and monitor scientific choices made in the Human Cell Atlas Project.
+__Standardized Pipeline:__ An official pipeline of the HCA project.

 ## In-scope